Crowbrammer/autoscheduler_CLI/README.md

     a ca <name> <duration> <position>  -> Create an action which binds to the current template at <position>
-    a cs                               -> Create a schedule from the current template and associated actions a rs                               -> Retrieve the current schedule a ra                               -> Retrieve actions for the current template a ut <action-at> <move-to>         -> Move <action-at> to position of <move-to> and bump following actions a da <#>                           -> Deletes an action
+    a cs                               -> Create a schedule from the current template and associated actions a rs                               -> Retrieve the current schedule a rt                               -> Rerieve the current template with bound actions a ra                               -> Retrieve actions for the current template a ut <action-at> <move-to>         -> Move <action-at> to position of <move-to> and bump following actions a da <#>                           -> Deletes an action